Medicine with a Preliminary Year (MBBCh)

 Our unique Harmonisation Programme brings together all elements of the course, blending existing knowledge and skills with those required by the Foundation Programme to prepare you for life after graduation.

-- Your integration within clinical teams and responsibility for patient care increases through the final year of study, with the intention of preparing you for your role as a doctor working within the NHS, and ready for postgraduate studies.
+- Your integration within clinical teams and responsibility for patient care increases through the final year of study, with the intention of preparing you for your role as a doctor working within the NHS, and ready for your postgraduate studies;

-- There will be two 8-week clinical placements, one hospital based and the other community (general practice) based.
-You will be expected to contribute to patient care under supervision.
+- There will be two eight week clinical placements, one hospital based and the other community (general practice) based.
+You will be expected to contribute to patient care under supervision;

-- These placements will be followed by an 8-10 week student elective at a destination of your choice, anywhere in the world, to study aspects of medicine that capture your imagination.
+- These placements will be followed by an eight week student elective at a destination of your choice, anywhere in the world, to study aspects of medicine that capture your imagination;

 The final year ensures you are ready for your career in medicine, consolidating the skills and knowledge required to perform at the highest level within the NHS.